quinnkeast/product-language-framework/docs/actionable-language.md

 Instead of writing about what the user does (the action), write about what the user gets (the value).
 Then, make it more immediately relevant to the specific conversion context.

-The length of a button label isn’t usually a problem, as long as they capture the relevant value for the user.
+The length of a button label when the button’s purpose is conversion isn’t usually a problem.

 ```usage
 <Usage type="yes">